purseclab/PGFuzz/README.md

 ## Bugs discovered by PGFUZZ
-If you closely look into bug cases discovered by PGFUZZ, please review <a href="https://docs.google.com/spreadsheets/d/1zhCx4SzuMZQDMSzBtofIpiqJt2DfjhDlPYxJy1D023M/edit?usp=sharing" target="_blank">this documentation</a>.
+If you closely look into bug cases discovered by PGFUZZ, please review <a href="https://docs.google.com/spreadsheets/d/1zhCx4SzuMZQDMSzBtofIpiqJt2DfjhDlPYxJy1D023M/edit?usp=sharing">this documentation</a>.